Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Execution.md

 ![](img/Test_Case_Management_189.png)

-You can instead link the test step to an existing incident (by clicking the "***Link Existing Incident***" button).
+You can instead link the test step to an existing incident (by clicking the "***Link Existing Incident***" button)[^link-existing-incident].
 The following popup will be displayed, where you can either enter an incident ID (if known), or choose one from the list.

 ![](img/Test_Case_Management_190.png)